edgedb/edgedb/docs/guides/deployment/fly_io.rst

 Fly.io
 ======

-:edb-alt-title: Deploying EdgeDB to Fly.io
+:edb-alt-title: Deploying Gel to Fly.io

 In this guide we show how to deploy EdgeDB using a `Fly.io <https://fly.io>`_ PostgreSQL cluster as the backend.
 The deployment consists of two apps: one